ostigter/xantippe/xantippe/README.txt

 Stable (alpha) as embedded Java library.
 Comes with a decent number of unit tests to guarantee reliability and stability.

-Now working on the WebDAV and REST interfaces to extends its use with a role as standalone server.
+Now working on the REST and WebDAV interfaces to extends its use with a role as server (standalone or in a web container like Tomcat).

-However, much more testing is required for Xantippe to be considered mature enough for production.
-Please use at your own risk!
+Please note that much more testing is required for Xantippe to be considered mature enough for production, so use at your own risk.

 Building